FelixOnline/FelixAdmin/readme.md

 				"this": // The column in the model relating to this page "field": // What field from the foreign table to allow editing in }
-			"defaultValue": // Default value for new entry forms - will be lost when the form resets after succesful creation }
+			"defaultValue": // Default value for new entry forms - will NO LONGER be lost when the form resets after succesful creation.
+Valid only on checkbox, datetime, numeric, string, and foreignkey fields.
+On datetime fields, please supply a POSIX timestamp.
+		}
 	}
 	"order": [{ // array of objects